trummerschlunk/master_me/README.md

 Adjust a target-loudness (optional).

 # Interface

 ## Handling

-Click and drag any parameter vertically or horizontally.
+- Click and drag any parameter vertically or horizontally (except the target slider which only has vertical movement)
-Shift+click to reset to default
+- Shift + click to reset to default
-Ctrl+drag to go slower
+- Ctrl + drag to go slower
-Double-click for text input
+- Double-click a slider for manual text input

 ## Easy Mode